Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-05-25 (BR)
+- Fixed rare occurring "null pointer exception" when the Map, or its side panels, refresh during any kind of ships removal.

 25-05-24 (BR)
 - "Auto Run" is now compatible with "A few more turns..."
   - After selecting "A few more turns...", "Auto Run" will be set on "pause" before returning to the galaxy map screen.